sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 **NOTE:** This lecture should be coded step by step in front of the students.
 All code should go in `index.js`.
 Neither our style sheet, `index.css`, nor the provided html, `index.html`, should require editing.

 ## Objectives

-Now that we've covered what jQuery can do for us visually, this lecture explores how far we can leverage jQuery to help integrate JavaScript logic with the DOM.
-This lecture aims to teach jQuery/JavaScript/DOM while building an example of a simple Tic-Tac-Toe implementation.
+Now that we've covered what jQuery can do for us visually, this lecture explores how we can leverage jQuery to help integrate JavaScript logic with the DOM.
+This lecture aims to teach jQuery/JavaScript/DOM skills while implementation a basic Tic-Tac-Toe program.

 ## SWBATS

-- JAVASCRIPT - Identify JavaScript's role in front end web development
+- JAVASCRIPT - Identify a major JavaScript role in front end web development
 - JAVASCRIPT/JQUERY - Leverage jQuery methods to manipulate specific DOM elements to add interactivity

 ## Introduction

 We're going to be using JavaScript and jQuery to make a 2-player Tic-Tac-Toe game.
 JavaScript will do the majority of the work, with jQuery stepping in to facilitate DOM interaction.

-There are a few discrete things we will want to address when making a Tic-Tac-Toe game.
+There are a few discrete things we will want to address when making our Tic-Tac-Toe game.
 If we were beginning to architect our program, we might start with a list like this:
   - create the visual board (completed already! `index.html` and `index.css` have all we need there)
-  - capture player clicks on cells
+  - capture player clicks on cells and place markers
-  - alternate back and forth, between 'X' and 'O'
+  - alternate back and forth, between 'X' and 'O' markers
   - after every turn, check whether the game is over
   - display game-over/winner/scratch
-  - logic to reset the game and start over without refreshing the browser
+  - reset the game and start over without refreshing the browser

 Going forward, we will address each of these in turn.